saltanat691/capstone-recipe-app/docs/SETUP_CHECKLIST.md

 which python  # Should point to venv/bin/python

 # If not activated:
-source venv/bin/activate  # macOS/Linux
+source .venv/bin/activate  # macOS/Linux
 # or
-venv\Scripts\activate  # Windows
+.venv\Scripts\activate  # Windows

 # Reinstall dependencies
 pip install -r requirements.txt